-The third video in the Tools for Enhancing the Stock Market Game™: Invest it Forward™ video series is "Building Bridges."
-This video explains how cities and towns participate in capital markets to finance infrastructure in their communities.
+This video in the Tools for Enhancing the Stock Market Game™: Invest it Forward™ series explains how cities and towns participate in capital markets to finance infrastructure in their communities.

 The Tools for Enhancing The Stock Market Game™: Invest it Forward™ video series is brought to you by the Federal Reserve Bank of St. Louis in cooperation with the SIFMA Foundation.
 These videos are designed to help students better understand stocks, bonds, primary and secondary capital markets, saving and investing, the role and benefits of the capital markets and more.

 Below is a full transcript of this video presentation.
 It has not been edited or reviewed for accuracy or readability.